Vyral/greg-mcdaniel/_posts/2018-11-27-the-5-most-desirable-features-your-homes-location-should-have.md

   - Home Buyer Tips
 excerpt: >-
-  As a homebuyer, there are five aspects of your home’s location that will give you the best return on your investment when it’s time to sell.
+  As a homebuyer, there are five aspects of your home’s location that will give you the best return on your investment.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Greg+McDaniel/+Videos/Bay+Area+Real+Estate+Agent+-+The+5+Most+Desirable+Features+Your+Homes+Location+Should+Have.mp4
 pullquote: >-